iam-peekay/personal-website/content/pages/about.md

 ![](/media/20180906_dre_coinbase_0505_new.jpg)

-I'm the Founder & CEO of [TruStory](https://twitter.com/isTruStory), a social debate network.
-Our mission is to create a place on the internet where people can have productive debate about the biggest issues (or even the smallest issues) of the century.
+I'm the Founder of [TruStory](https://beta.trustory.io), a social network for productive debate.
+Our mission is to create a place on the internet where people can come together and have productive debate.

 ## **My journey**